marsortino/JASSIE/readme.md

     phi -> *_pnnnn* as above.

 * a numbered label if the input file with same configuration already exists.

-Example:
-   *run1_B_Sac_Ecd_t0000_p0000_0000.hdf5*

-JASSIE also writes a log file with a copy of the configuration used, writes the time spent on certain routines and the value of the final flux.
-The log can be accessed in the directory */log*
+The tool also generates a log file with configuration details, routine execution times, and the final flux value, accessible in the _/log_ directory.